meganz/MEGAchat/CodeSafetyGuidline.md

 as strings, so it could be beneficial to use a macro that takes the call's parameters as its own, calls the function, and if there is an error, add the value of some/all parameters in the error message.
 This can be an invaluable diagnostic tool.
 For example, when configuring a CURL handle, a macro can include the CURLOPT_xxx constant as a string, together with the line number in the error message.
-See the macro _curleopt in base/services_http.hpp about an example.
+See the macro `_curleopt` in `base/services_http.hpp` about an example.
- * When a function has to check for conditions before continuing, never use nested 'if'-s (Microsoft-style), unless necessary in that specific case.
+ * When a function has to check for conditions before continuing, never use nested `if`-s (Microsoft-style), unless necessary in that specific case.
 Instead, check for that condition, and if it's not met, return from that function.
 For example compare the following two code snippets:
 ```